 Note: most of the elearning templates described in this blog and in our library are made with built-in tools and the results report to LMS, but not all of them.
 Some are made as a simple tool for creating learning process more engaging and if you want them to report results to LMS, we can provide with custom development or you can make the necessary changes yourself.

-This is only a small part of our E-learning template library.
-Explore hundreds of course starters, games, click & reveal, info pages and other test templates.
-Click the button below and see all of our e-learning templates!
+This is only a small part of our Articulate Storyline template library.
+Explore hundreds of course starters, games, click & reveal, info pages and test templates built specifically for Storyline.
+Click the button below and see all of our Storyline templates!